Total Views

 - The editor is the core of your product (Notion clone, AI writing tool, technical doc platform)

-- You need extreme customization at every level (schema, commands, UI)
+- You need extreme customization at every level — schema, commands, and UI

 - You're building Vue, Svelte, or vanilla JS apps

-- You're willing to invest 2–6 weeks in initial build plus ongoing maintenance
+- You can invest 2–6 weeks in the initial build plus ongoing maintenance

-- You need very specific collaboration patterns Yjs handles uniquely well
+- You need specific collaboration patterns that Yjs handles uniquely well

 Pick Eddyter if: